+Mental health concerns are common.
 Many mental health problems experienced by adults arise in response to family crises, unusually high stress, and traumatic events.
-Brief adult services provide a variety of therapeutic services for adults experiencing severe psychological and/or interpersonal difficulties.
-Services are provided in individual and group therapy format.
-Since interpersonal relationship problems are frequently present, spouses and other family members may also be involved in treatment.
-Types of problems treated include:
+Mental illness is treatable.
+Brief adult services provide short term services (maximum of 10 to 12 sessions) to address a variety of concerns.
+Should you be seeking longer term therapy, contact a private provider in the community.
+Services are provided in individual and group therapy formats.
+Since interpersonal relationship problems are frequently present, spouses and other family members may also be involved in treatment when appropriate.
+Common concerns treated include:

 - Depression and anxiety

 - Relationship problems